thorek/gama/libs/tutorial/tutorial.md

 Creating, updating and deleting of cars obviously works nicely.
 But before we continue adding new functionality it would be great to have reliable test or example data to play around.
 Having to add cars, and later drivers etc. via API call or even a UI would be tedious.
 So let GAMA handle this and seeding data into our application.

-A nice effect would also that we do not have clean up entity items in the _datastore_ that no longer fit to our current configuration, like the one car item without a licence number.
+A nice effect would also that we do not have to clean up entity items in the _datastore_ that no longer fit to our current configuration, like if we had with cars created with unwanted data before we added validations to the configuration.

 So let's add so-called _seed data_ to the existing configuration file; later we would probably seperate this, since we don't want that in production.